boatski/pi-stat/README.md

 This project is currently a work in progress.
 The code you see, while in working condition, may not be suitable for use.

+Need to follow [this](http://guide.python-distribute.org/creation.html) to correctly setup the project in a package.

-Current Feature Status:
+Current Feature Status as of 2/26:
-Thermostat: Setpoints are saved/updated.
+Thermostat: Setpoints and control logic implemented, but not displayed.
-Schedule: Basic schedule controls and time calculation implemented.
+Schedule: Schedule controls implemented.
 History: Unimplemented
 Weather: Unimplemented